 Is this even a question?
 Josh Brolin, who has never looked more appropriate for a role, is playing a by-the-books hero with the squarest of jaws, narrating in a style not so much borrowed from Jack Webb as shoplifted.
 His wife (Mireille Enos) explains to a colleague that “he is not much for abstract thinking” — he subscribes to black-and-white notions of honor and duty, and the picture follows suit.
 When he and the missus have a heartfelt discussion of the risks he’s taking and the danger it puts on their lives, Fleisher and screenwriter Will Beall play it straight, but not seriously — with tongue in cheek, but not with a wink, if you catch my drift.
 They know this scene is supposed to be there if you’re going to tell this story, and they include it, dutifully.
 But the dialogue within is barely more sophisticated than the word balloons in a comic strip, and that’s sort of fine.

 Some have compared the picture (unfavorably, obviously) to L.A.
 Confidential, but the comparison is fundamentally silly; that was a movie that turned this world on its head, that reveled in the shades of grey, that made the simple complex and sophisticated.
 Gangster Squad is closer to Dick Tracy — from the unambiguous characterizations to the grotesque villain to the snazzy art and costume design.
-And like that film, this is one that looks designed; the sets are lived on, and the clothes aren’t lived in.
+And like that film, this is one that looks designed; the sets aren’t lived on, and the clothes aren’t lived in.
 It’s false — deliberately so.
 It’s a bunch of movie stars having a great time playing dress-up.

 Approached and accepted on those terms, Gangster Squad is a gas, filled with crisp, tactile pleasures and the joy of performance.
 It’s a celebration of how well Brolin wears a fedora, how great Ryan Gosling looks in a suit that fits just so, and how beautifully he zings with Emma Stone, who plays dress-up better than anybody in the business (she evokes Jessica Rabbit levels of va-va-va-voomery).
 Fleisher’s camera lives for moments small (like the look on Stone’s face after Gosling steals a particularly surprising kiss) and big — it lovingly caresses every tommy gun flash, every exploding Molotov cocktail, and every pounding punch.